frank-weindel/ScriptCaddy/CONTRIBUTING.md

 # How to Contribute

 This section describes best practices for submitting issues / feature requests and PRs.
-To learn how to build & run ScriptCaddy on your local machine see the [How to Set Up Your Dev Environment](#how-to-set-up-your-dev-environment] section below.
+To learn how to build & run ScriptCaddy on your local machine see the [How to Set Up Your Dev Environment](#how-to-set-up-your-dev-environment) section below.

 These guidelines are subject to change and potentially change rapidly since this is a young project.